Agnipath: Protesters set empty bogey on fire in UP's Ballia, several trains cancelled as precautionary measure | Business

 In Amethi too, youths staged a protest against the Agnipath scheme and blocked the Amethi-Durgapur road.
 Police and the district administration faced a tough time in removing the blockade.
 The Amethi-Pratapgarh road was also blocked, they said.

-As protests snowballed, the North-Eastern Railways, North-Central Railways, and Northern Railways canceled some trains while they stopped a few others.
+As protests snowballed, the North-Eastern Railways, North-Central Railways and Northern Railways cancelled some trains while they stopped few others.

 About the empty train stationed at the washing pit in Ballia that was set afire, Public Relations Officer (PRO) of North-Eastern Railways Pankaj Singh told PTI that the fire was immediately controlled and there was no ''major loss''.

-He added that given the protests by the youths, the North-Eastern Railway has canceled 12 trains.
-These include Varanasi-Chhapra, Chhapra-Aurihar, Ballia-Varanasi, Azamgarh-Varanasi, Prayagraj Rambagh-Mau, Mau-Prayagraj Rambagh, Thave-Chhapra Kacheri, Chhapra-Varanasi, Thave-Masrakh, Masrakh-Thave, Varanasi-Ballia, and Banaras-Patna Express.
+He added that in view of the protests by the youths, the North-Eastern Railway has cancelled 12 trains.
+These include Varanasi-Chhapra, Chhapra-Aurihar, Ballia-Varanasi, Azamgarh-Varanasi, Prayagraj Rambagh-Mau, Mau-Prayagraj Rambagh, Thave-Chhapra Kacheri, Chhapra-Varanasi, Thave-Masrakh, Masrakh-Thave, Varanasi-Ballia and Banaras-Patna Express.

 Apart from this, 15 trains have been stopped at various railway stations, and they will resume their journey towards their respective destinations once the situation improves.

 PRO of Northern Railways Vikram Singh told PTI, ''No train of Northern Railways has been damaged.
-Owing to protests, Varanasi-Patna (03289) has been canceled.''
-Protests have erupted in several states since Wednesday against the Agnipath scheme to recruit jawans into the army, the navy, and the air force for a four-year period followed by compulsory retirement for most without gratuity and pension benefits.
+Owing to protests, Varanasi-Patna (03289) has been cancelled.''
+Protests have erupted in several states since Wednesday against the Agnipath scheme to recruit jawans into the army, the navy and the air force for a four-year-period followed by compulsory retirement for most without gratuity and pension benefits.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)